riken-aip/pyHSICLasso/README.md

 - python's list
 - numpy's ndarray

+## Input file
-When using .mat, .csv, .tsv, it is better to use pandas dataframe.
+When using .mat, .csv, .tsv, we support pandas dataframe.
 The rows of the dataframe are sample number.
-The first column is classification value.
+The output variable should have `class` tag.
-The remaining columns are values of each features.
+If you wish to use your own tag, you need to specify the output variables by list (`output_list=['tag']`) The remaining columns are values of each features.
 The following is a sample data (csv format).

 ```